Fruit and Nut (film)

-Fruit and Nut is a 2009 Bollywood comedy film directed by well-known comedian Kunal Vijaykar and starring Boman Irani, Cyrus Broacha, Dia Mirza and Mahesh Manjrekar in pivotal roles.
+Fruit and Nut is a 2009 Indian comedy film directed by comedian Kunal Vijaykar starring Boman Irani, Cyrus Broacha, Dia Mirza and Mahesh Manjrekar.
 The film was produced and distributed by Viacom 18 Motion Pictures, and was released on 23 October 2009.

 Synopsis

-Monica Gokhale (Dia Mirza) works for Bombay Heritage Society under Khandar Zala (Mahesh Manjrekar).
+Monica Gokhale (Dia Mirza) works for the Bombay Heritage Society under Khandar Zala (Mahesh Manjrekar).
 Her plans of revamping the city's old buildings go against Maharaja Harry Holkar (Boman Irani).
 To stop Gokhale, Holkar has her kidnapped.
-However, she is rescued by Jolly Maker (Cyrus Broacha), an innocent and not so smart person.
-This not only brings fame to Maker, but also makes Holkar join hands with Zala to bomb the Secretariat building and recruit scientist Vishwas Atmavishwas Pinakin (Rajit Kapoor) for the same.
+However, she is rescued by Jolly Maker (Cyrus Broacha), an innocent and not-so-smart person.
+This not only brings fame to Maker but also makes Holkar join hands with Zala to bomb the Secretariat building and recruit scientist Vishwas Atmavishwas Pinakin (Rajit Kapoor) for the same.
 Realizing their plan, Gokhale reveals her true identity and joins hands with Maker to stop the crooks from destroying the city.